Zhaoyi-Yan/Shift-Net_pytorch/README.md

 ```
 The test results will be saved to a html file here: `./results/`.

+### Testing models on given masks
+You should firstly generate masks by running `generate_masks.py`, we assume that only `mask_type=random`, then it makes sense to generate masks by yourself.
+Make sure that you should keep the same setting with that you train the model when generating masks.
+It generates masks with the names by adding a suffix of `_mask.png` to corresponding names of testing images.
+Then set `offline_testing=1` when testing, the program will read corresponding masks when testing.

 If you find this work useful, please cite:
 ```
 @InProceedings{Yan_2018_Shift,